南方科技大学 // 数学系 // 学术会议 English

 Michael Dumbser, University of Trento, Italy

-Guanghui Hu, University of Macao
+Guanghui Hu, University of Macao, China

 Yongle Liu, University of Zurich, Switzerland